Alexwcjung/EPA23/Final.md

 1. **Target group:** 1st grade Vocational High school students whos English level is beginners.
 They are 17 years old, native speakers of Korean language, and had little English education.
 Their interest level in English is low.

-2. **Curriculum duration:** This curriculum lasts for a semester.
-Considering that the target group has low level of interest and proficiency of English,  Decide on the duration of your curriculum (e.g., a 7-week course, a semester-long program).
-Ensure that the chosen duration is appropriate for your target group and allows for measurable progress.
+2. **Curriculum duration:** Considering that the target group has low level of interest and proficiency of English, a semester, 20 weeks, should be appropriate for the students to make measurable progress.

-4. **Set learning objectives:** Clearly outline the pronunciation learning objectives for your target group.
+3. **Set learning objectives:** Clearly outline the pronunciation learning objectives for your target group.
 Consider both segmental (phonemes) and suprasegmental (stress, intonation, rhythm) aspects of pronunciation.
 Develop goals that are specific, measurable, achievable, relevant, and time-bound (SMART).

 5. **Create lesson a sample plan:** Develop one or two mini activies for one of the lessons, including the following components: